Healthy Homes Assessment Titahi Bay

 building insulation inspection

-A warm dry home is a healthy home
+A warm dry house is a healthy home

 Insulation Titahi Bay

-Insulation requirements to be in compliance with the R-values required for your area
+Insulation requirements to meet the R-values of your area.

-The "R" stands for thermal resistance, and it is a measurement of how well insulation is able to resist heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" refers to thermal resistance, and is a measure of how well insulation withstands heat flow.
+The more R-value is higher, the more effective the insulation.

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – the remainder part of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the remainder area of North Island except Taupo and the Central Plateau – ceiling R 2.9, underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 below floor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

 Titahi Bay Moisture Ingress & Drainage

-Learn more about the Healthy Homes moisture ingress and drainage standard.
+Learn more about the Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection